zmcastro/feup-pfl-qawale/proj2/README.md

 ![start_display](docs/start_display.png)

+Each of the player's turns are either asked and validated (if the player is human) or calculated if the player is a computer.
+The `ask_move(+GameState, +PlayerType, +Placement, +TurnsLeft, -Move)` predicate returns a move (piece placement and stack movement) after validating player input through catching `read` errors and checking for valid piece placement and movement in the `move` function, detailed in the next section of this report.

 ## 3.3 Moves Execution

 Move validation checks for out-of-bounds inputs and illegal stack movements. the `move` predicate has two variants depending on the move it is performing: a piece placement move (first part of a user's turn) or a stack movement move (latter part).
 Both of these executions use the `GameState` (Board/Player pair) and the movement input to validate and return a new GameState. <br>
-- *`move(Board-Player, Row/Col, piece, NewBoard-Player)`* - Takes in a Row/Col position pair to validate and return a GameState that will be used in the second part of the turn.
+- *`move(+Board-Player, +Row/Col, piece, -NewBoard-Player)`* - Takes in a Row/Col position pair to validate and return a GameState that will be used in the second part of the turn.
+To enact the piece placement, Row/Col are validated through the `allowed_move` predicate, which checks for a non-empty stack in the position.
-- *`move(Board-Player, Move, Row/Col, stack, NewBoard-NextPlayer)`* - Takes in a Row/Col position pair where the previous stack will be moved to.
-With this, it validates the move and rearranges the stack if there was one at that position, returning a GameState ready for the next turn.
+- *`move(+Board-Player, +Move, Row/Col, stack, -NewBoard-NextPlayer)`* - Takes in a Row/Col position pair where the previous stack will be moved to.
+With this, it validates the move - by checking if it is a valid placement and if this position wasn't previously passed through without circling - and rearranges the stack if there was one at that position, returning a GameState ready for the next turn.

 ## 3.4 List of Valid Moves

 Valid moves are listed with the predicate `valid_moves`.
 Again, this function has two variants: one for piece placement and one for stack movement.
-- `valid_moves(GameState, Moves)` - Returns a list of valid piece placements (stack positions).
+- `valid_moves(+GameState, -Moves)` - Returns a list of valid piece placements (stack positions).
-- `valid_moves(Board-Player, Row/Col, Moves)` - Returns a list of valid stack movements.
+- `valid_moves(+Board-Player, +Row/Col, -Moves)` - Returns a list of valid stack movements.
 These movements are comprised of a string of characters symbolising a series of cardinal directions ('n'orth, 'w'est, 'e'ast, 's'outh).

 ## 3.5 End of Game